learn-co-students/technical-coach-submitting-a-jira-ticket-learn-experts-testing-batch/README.md

 ![log_issue](https://github.com/learn-co-curriculum/technical-coach-submitting-a-jira-ticket/blob/master/log_bug_report.png?raw=true)

-This will bring you to Jira, where you need to press the plus button in the navigation to create the issue.
+This will bring you to Jira, where you need to press the plus button in the navigation (on the left side of the page) to create the issue.

 ![create issue](https://github.com/learn-co-curriculum/technical-coach-submitting-a-jira-ticket/blob/master/create_issue.png?raw=true)

 This will bring up a modal for you to create a ticket based on issue type.

+The "Project" for the issue should always be `Learn Tech Support`.
 Select the appropriate issue type and fill in all required and optional fields.

 ![issue modal](https://github.com/learn-co-curriculum/technical-coach-submitting-a-jira-ticket/blob/master/create_issue_modal.png?raw=true)